 Image text: We Stand With Dreamers

-I am heartened by today’s U.S. Supreme Court ruling that rejects the Trump administration’s effort to end legal protections for DACA students at SOU and elsewhere.
-We are committed to protecting the ability of all SOU students to pursue their educational dreams, regardless of immigration status, race, gender, sexual orientation, physical ability, religious affiliation or political persuasion.
-I wholeheartedly endorse the message below from the Presidents’ Alliance on Higher Education and Immigration, of which I am a member.
+Southern Oregon University (SOU) is committed to protecting the ability of all SOU students to pursue their educational dreams, regardless of immigration status, race, gender, sexual orientation, physical ability, religious affiliation, or political persuasion.

 The Student Health and Wellness Center provides access to a wide range of health services including primary medical care, mental health care, preventive services, and campus-wide health promotion.
 These professionals provide quality, confidential, and culturally-affirming services and support to all enrolled students, regardless of immigration status or country of origin.
 You can reach the health center at 541.552.6136.